Loading lesson…

 A good email program: a 5-email welcome sequence live before your first ad dollar, one weekly newsletter that real readers reply to, segmentation by customer action, and a measurable revenue-per-subscriber number you watch monthly.
 Email compounds more than any other channel — the list you build today is still paying you in 3 years.

-What is the core idea behind "Email Drip Campaigns (Still The Most Profitable Channel)"?
+What is the main idea of "Email Drip Campaigns (Still The Most Profitable Channel)"?

-Which best describes the scope of "Email Drip Campaigns (Still The Most Profitable Channel)"?
+Which action would help you apply "Email Drip Campaigns (Still The Most Profitable Channel)" responsibly?